wolf-plugins/wolf-shaper/README.md

 ## Install

-Wolf Shaper is available [in the AUR](https://aur.archlinux.org/packages/wolf-shaper-git/).
-If you do not use Arch Linux, see the section below.
+You can find some precompiled plugin binaries in the Releases tab.
+Wolf Shaper is also available [in the AUR](https://aur.archlinux.org/packages/wolf-shaper-git/).

+For building the plugin manually, see the section below.

 ## Build manually